TIBCOSoftware/js-visualize/Readme.md

  - Install Jaspersoft locally onto your system.

  - Download this github repo onto your local web server.
-You can use any tool (for example: [MAMP]) that you like.
+You any tool that you like (for example: [MAMP]) to host.

  - Import the jrs-export.zip file from the resources folder onto the JasperReport Server by logging in as superuser and going to (admin > server settings > import).